-Implementation of screening programs is challenging even among health care organizations that have the motivation, the resources, and more importantly, the goal of providing for life-saving early detection, diagnosis, and treatment of lung cancer.
-We provided a case study of lung screening implementation in two different healthcare systems to illustrate the commonalities and differences of the implementation in two very different health care systems in very different parts of the United States (23).
+Implementation of screening programs is challenging even among health care organizations that have the motivation, the resources, and more importantly, the goal of providing for life-saving early detection, diagnosis, and treatment of lung cancer (15, 20).
+We provided a case study of lung screening implementation in two different healthcare systems to illustrate the commonalities and differences of the implementation in two very different health care systems in very different parts of the United States (26).
 In that case study, we identified 10 critical components of implementing a screening program.
 Most important is continual re-evaluation of the screening program based on the ongoing quality assurance program and database of the actual screenings.
 At minimum, there should be an annual review and updating.
-As early diagnosis of lung cancer must be followed by optimal treatment to be effective, treatment advances for small, early lung cancers diagnosed as a result of screening also need to be assessed and incorporated into the entire screening and treatment program (24).
-For this reason, the Initiative for Early Lung Cancer Research on Treatment (IELCART) was started (24).
+As early diagnosis of lung cancer must be followed by optimal treatment to be effective, treatment advances for small, early lung cancers diagnosed as a result of screening also need to be assessed and incorporated into the entire screening and treatment program (22, 27).
+For this reason, the Initiative for Early Lung Cancer Research on Treatment (IELCART) was initiated in 2016 (27).
+The goal of IELCART is to maximize the benefits of CT screening for lung cancer by determining the optimal treatments for small, early-stage lung cancers, such as comparing surgery with SBRT (28) and impact on Quality of Life (29-31).

-It is being increasingly recognized that low-dose CT screenings provides for early identification of not only lung cancer but also of cardiovascular diseases and chronic lung diseases which are leading causes of death worldwide (25).
-The I-ELCAP Investigators, together with clinical experts in the respective clinical disciplines, have researched the key findings on low-dose CT screenings using extensive I-ELCAP database and long-term follow-up to provide workup recommendations when the findings are identified (25).
+It is being increasingly recognized that low-dose CT screenings provides for early identification of not only lung cancer but also of cardiovascular diseases and chronic lung diseases which are leading causes of death worldwide (32).
+The I-ELCAP Investigators, together with clinical experts in the respective clinical disciplines, have researched the key findings on low-dose CT screenings using extensive I-ELCAP database and long-term follow-up to provide workup recommendations when the findings are identified (32).
 Recognition that these findings are identified in asymptomatic people at risk of lung cancer is important and must be considered when making recommendations in order to minimize unnecessary tests and invasive procedures.
-The importance of identifying these additional findings which result from the screening was recognized as an entire session of the 2019 World Lung Cancer Conference in Barcelona Spain was dedicated to this topic (26).
+The importance of identifying these additional findings which result from the screening was recognized as an entire session of the 2019 World Lung Cancer Conference in Barcelona Spain was dedicated to this topic (33).